Sanmopre/RaySim/readme.md

-# RaySim
+# Ray engine

-This is an open source flight simulator game with procedurally generated terrain, base on raylib.
+This is an open source game framework for 2D games.

 ## Third Party Libraries